 ColorHug is a 100% Open Source and Open Hardware product.
 All the project resources can be downloaded, hacked, remixed and shared.

 Content available on this page:

-- Official LiveCD: Used to calibrate your screen and update your ColorHug without modifying your computer.
+- Official LiveCD or LiveUSB: Used to calibrate your screen and update your ColorHug without modifying your computer.

 - Linux Client Tools: Can be installed on your existing Linux system to to update and modify your ColorHug.